Items filtered by date: January 2026

 Morton’s neuroma is a very treatable condition.
 Orthotics and shoe inserts can often be used to alleviate the pain on the forefront of the feet.
 In more severe cases, corticosteroids can also be prescribed.
 In order to figure out the best treatment for your neuroma, it’s recommended to seek the care of a podiatrist who can diagnose your condition and provide different treatment options.

-If you have any questions, please feel free to contact our offices located in Encino and Brentwood, Los Angeles, CA .
+If you have any questions, please feel free to contact our office located in Encino, CA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.